ilearnedtoday/github-101-Gvstave/learned.md

 ## Disputes 🤔

+Below are some of the issues that are still boggling my mind.

 * In as much as I have modified my file I still have challenges with the styling conventions of a markdown file.
-* The purpose of starring a repository, is it liking a repo or it's just starring?
+* The purpose of starring a repository, is it liking a repo or it's just ["starring"](https://docs.github.com/en/github/getting-started-with-github/saving-repositories-with-stars)?
 * I still can not properly differentiate **commit from push**.